Accudio/alistair-shepherd/src/writing/open-graph-licensing.md

 Based on the reading I had done, advice I was given from people in similar situations and my explanation of how open graph worked, I had a short further conversation with the the licensor.
 In summary:

-> Alistair: explains open graph, how the site is not public and how I would not have purchased the license had I knew so potential losses are little to none.
+> Alistair: explains open graph, how I wasn't hosting the image myself, how the site is not public and how I would not have purchased the license had I knew so potential losses are little to none.
 >
 > Licensor: it's our copyright and we choose to impose a license fee for use.
-You used, therefore you owe a fee.
+You used it on your site, therefore you owe a fee.
+We don't care about hosting, we see the image on your site so you need a license.
 Feel free to raise the open graph discussion with the website you sourced the image.
 >
 > Alistair: I've found your subsidiary licenses the exact image for £20, I'd happily pay that.
 That's the price I would have paid if I had intended to license it.
 >